A Farewell to Arms: Critical reception

 A Farewell to Arms was met with favorable criticism and is considered one of Hemingway's best literary works.

 Gore Vidal wrote of the text: "... a work of ambition, in which can be seen the beginning of the careful, artful, immaculate idiocy of tone that since has marked ...
 [Hemingway's] prose".
 The last line of the 1929 New York Times review reads: "It is a moving and beautiful book."

 Baker remarks on the theme of A Farewell to Arms: "After ten years of meditation and digestive of his experience, Hemingway lays before his readers a work which is far from a mere war experience, nor a story of love and death during the war."

 However, since publication, A Farewell to Arms has also been the target of various controversies.
 Upon its flimsy publication—due to the medium of its release—through Scribner's Magazine, it was banned from Boston newsstands due to accusations of a pornographic nature, despite Hemingway's deliberate exclusion of graphic descriptions of sex, using omission as a literary device.

 In other media

 The novel was first adapted for the stage by Laurence Stallings in 1930, then as a film in 1932, with a 1957 remake.
 A three-part television miniseries was made in 1966.
 In December 2023, a new film adaptation was announced, with Michael Winterbottom to direct and Tom Blyth to star.

 The 1996 film In Love and War, directed by Richard Attenborough and starring Chris O'Donnell and Sandra Bullock, depicts Hemingway's life in Italy as an ambulance driver in the events prior to his writing of A Farewell to Arms.

-A radio broadcast adaption was produced in 1937 as part of the Lux Radio Theater series, starring Clark Gable and Josephine Hutchinson.
+A radio broadcast adaptation was produced in 1937 as part of the Lux Radio Theater series, starring Clark Gable and Josephine Hutchinson.
 In 2011, BBC Radio 4 produced a 10-episode adaptation for their 15 Minute Drama series.

+In season 19, episode 6 of Family Guy, "Meg's Wedding", Peter Griffin is informed of his current physical condition by Dr. Hartman, who lifts up a large copy of A Farewell to Arms in reference to Peter's loss of both arms.